 - I identified that there was a big gap in the knowledge base that was available – there were no resources available for people like me, namely graduates and internationals.

-Overall, I wanted to make a difference and get more people access to top education.
+Overall, I wanted to make a difference and ensure more people have access to top education.

 How did you build your team?